 Some of the more severe symptoms most commonly associated with post-traumatic arthritis include:

-- pain when partaking in various activities, including traveling, walking, standing, or shopping;
+- pain when partaking in various activities, including walking, standing, or shopping

 If your knee pain has not been addressed by nonsurgical treatment, you may require total knee replacement surgery, but your employer may be resistant to pay for it.
-Schedule a free consultation with a Workers' Compensation attorney who can help you get the coverage and benefits you’re lawfully entitled to.
+Schedule a free consultation with a workers' compensation attorney who can help you get the coverage and benefits you’re lawfully entitled to.
 Call the attorneys at Walker, Billgsley & Bair at 641-792-3595 for questions or assistance with your case.